 HALIFAX KITCHEN RENOVATIONS, ADDITIONS, AND REMODELS

-Whether undergoing a small kitchen renovation or a complete kitchen renovation, a well-thought-out detailed plan is a must for any kitchen project.
-Whether you design the kitchen yourself, work with a distributor or home center, or go to a kitchen designer, formulating a kitchen renovation plan is the first step.
+Whether you’re undergoing a small kitchen renovation, or a complete kitchen remodel, a well-thought-out and detailed plan is a must for any kitchen project.
+Whether you design the kitchen yourself, work with a home centre, or go to a kitchen designer, formulating a kitchen renovation plan is always the first step.

-There are three basic kitchen functions to consider and arrange to create an ideal kitchen: storage, preparation and clean-up.
-The following points will help you sort through those kitchen renovation issues.
+There are three basic kitchen functions to consider when creating the ideal kitchen: storage, preparation, and clean-up.
+The following points will help you sort through those kitchen renovation considerations.

-For the last few decades, most kitchen designs have been based on three standard layouts: the U-shaped kitchen, the L-shaped kitchen and the galley kitchen.
-These all make use of the classic work triangle concept that basically positions the three major kitchen components (refrigerator, stove and sink) in a triangular pattern.
+For the last few decades, most kitchen designs have been based on three standard layouts: The U-shaped kitchen, the L-shaped kitchen, and the galley kitchen.
+All three of these layouts make great use of the classic work triangle concept.
+The work triangle concept positions the three major kitchen components (refrigerator, stove, and sink) in a triangular pattern for optimal accessibility.

-Those were determined to be the most efficient layout in the 1950’s, after a research study on kitchen usage showed that it was used mostly by women during that period who:
+Those layouts were determined to be the most efficient in the 1950’s, after a research study on kitchen usage showed that it was used mostly by women during that period who:

 Stayed home during the day